 For the past two decades, global fuel prices leapfrog every year significantly.
 With every utility being relied on fuel, the power sector has grown quite expensive, leaving people to think of other resources for their power consumption.
 Sun has proved to be a more suitable, reliable, and more useful source for this growing concern.
 Since their invention,

 The sun rises from the east and sets in the west.
 That is a natural phenomenon.
 For better utilization of your panels, make sure the installation of the installation is southbound.
 That is our suggestion, and there is a good logical reason for doing so.
 Most of the world population lives in the northern hemisphere, and we see the sun along the southern part of the sky for a more extended period as we complete our annual orbital cycle.
 Any other orientation might leave you not getting the best out of your investment.

 I’ll take the liberty of setting off with an example for this one.
 For instance, it’s a cold winter night, your body is shivering, and you’re trying to get cozy by wrapping yourself with an excellent woolen blanket.
 The blanket is covering every part of your body, except your feet.
-The shading effect is the same situation where a part of the panel is not getting direct sunlight due to a nearby object of any sort blocking sun rays to reach that particular part of the solar panel, resulting in the lower than the desired production power.
-Just like the proverb, “one lousy fish contaminates the whole pond.
+The shading effect is the same situation where a part of the panel is not getting direct sunlight due to a nearby object of any sort blocking sun rays to reach that particular part of the

 5. Inverter problems: